First inauguration of Juan Manuel Santos

 The ceremony took place in the midst of the attacks carried out by the FARC, days after the inauguration ceremony.
-For the first time in history, a president received an Staff of office and an indigenous ceremony by the indigenous Arhuacos.
+For the first time in history, a president received a staff of office and an indigenous ceremony by the indigenous Arhuacos.
 Days before the inauguration.
 On Thursday, August 5, in the Sierra Nevada de Santa Marta.

 Schedule

 Juan Manuel Santos left the San Carlos Palace at 3:30 accompanied by his wife María Clemencia and his children Martín, María Antonia and Esteban.
 They were escorted by the Generals of the Colombian Military Forces, the Chief of the Joint Chiefs of Staff, the National Army, the National Navy, the Air Force and the National Police, who were followed by thirty members of Congress.
 During his walk to the Plaza de Bolívar, the band of the José María Córdoba Military Cadet School performed honors, officially starting the opening ceremony.
 Upon their arrival, the President-elect and his family were met by President Uribe.
 Santos received the oath and the presidential sash from the president of the Senate, Armando Benedetti, 15 salutes were fired from the Bridge of Boyacá, by the Colombian Military Forces to greet the new president, and then Santos administered the vice presidential oath to Angelino Garzón.
 After the vice-presidential oath, Santos continued with his inaugural speech of 32 minutes and 42 seconds.
 The president and his family were escorted again by the seven generals of the Military Forces, who were followed by twelve Navy Pipers.
 Upon arrival, the president and his family received military honors from the Presidential Guard, and then the President and his family prepared to greet former President Álvaro Uribe, his wife Lina, his children Tomas and Jeronimo, former Vice President Francisco Santos, his wife María Victoria and their children Benjamín, Gabriel, Carmen and Pedro.
 Then former President Uribe and former Vice President Santos and their families left the Casa de Nariño and continued their exit through the Plaza de Núñez.